 NL TRAINING PROVIDERS

 The vast majority of fisheries training, including safety training and other master and crew training in NL, is delivered by the Marine Institute of Memorial University.
 Training is offered either at main campus (St. John's), through community-based delivery throughout the province, or through online/distance delivery methods.
 A sample of the safety related fisheries training delivered by MI include:

-Marine Emergency Duties (MED) - MI is certified to deliver all Transport Canada MED training courses, including MED A1, MED A3, STCW Basic Safety, MED B1, MED B2, MED C, MED D. The Offshore Safety & Survival Centre (OSSC) located in Foxtrap offeres all MED courses, and MED A1 and A3 are offered regularly through community based delivery.
+Marine Emergency Duties (MED): MI is certified to deliver all Transport Canada MED training courses, including MED A1, MED A3, STCW Basic Safety, MED B1, MED B2, MED C, and MED D. The Offshore Safety & Survival Centre (OSSC) located in Foxtrap offers all MED courses, and MED A1 and A3 are offered regularly through community based delivery

-Fishing Masters (FM IV, III, II, I) - Fishing Masters courses of all levels are available at main campus, and FMIV & FMIII are avaialble through community based and through online/distance delivery.
+Fishing Masters (FM IV, III, II, I): Fishing Masters courses of all levels are available at main campus, and FMIV & FMIII are available through community based delivery and through online/distance delivery

 The PFHCB is an authorized deliverer of Transport Canada MED A3 training (valid for vessels fishing inside 25 nautical miles), and a certified deliverer of Canadian Red Cross Marine Basic First Aid.
 This training is normally delivered as part of a 5-Day Basic Safety for Fish Harvesters course.
 This course also meets the Transport Canada equivalency for a Pleasure Craft Operator Card, valid as master of a fishing vessel operating within 2 nautical miles from shore.